How To Manage IBS in Children with Success

 That is an interesting point you raise because it has come up quite a few times in my practice as well.
 So by removing wheat from the diet, people don’t realise that they are actually removing both the gluten and the fructans.

-Fructans is a type of FODMAPs sugar.
-So then it can be difficult to tell whether its removal of the gluten or the removal of fructans that’s made a difference.
+Fructans are a type of FODMAPs sugar.
+So then it can be difficult to tell whether it’s the removal of the gluten or the removal of fructans that’s made a difference.

 Yes, it’s like a trial but more like a tool that clinicians know how to use.